Courses Master Display 2021-2022

 6. Use economic models and empirical literature to solve questions related to the determinants and effects of lifelong learning.

-* Understanding economic models related to lifelong learning.
+* Increase your understanding of economic models related to formal education and lifelong learning.

-* Applying these economic models to questions of societal relevance (automation of work, ageing of the workforce).
+* Apply these economic models to empirical questions of societal relevance such as the role of training in increasing productivity and the importance of learning in the wake of technological change.

-* Use economic models and empirical literature to solve questions related to the determinants and effects of lifelong learning.
+* Analyse and evaluate empirical findings and strategies so that you will be able to solve questions related to the determinants and effects of lifelong learning.

 Various research papers from international journals